Rabicano: Characteristics

-Rabicano on a bay most often is exhibited on the mane and tail.

-An example of white "streaks" across the back of a chestnut rabicano horse.

 The characteristics most often associated with the rabicano pattern are white hairs at the tailhead and the flank, where the body of the horse is joined by the hindquarters.
 Like other patterns and colors, the expression of the rabicano trait varies.
 Most of the factors affecting these variations are unknown, however, it is known that horses with a chestnut or chestnut-based coat express white patterns such as rabicano more readily; that is, they tend to have more white.
 Minimal expression may include a few white hairs in those areas, but is often not mentioned in descriptions of an individual horse's color.
 Rabicano is a white pattern that falls into the category of roaning or scattered white hairs, the genetics of which are not yet fully understood, but are apparently a different genetic mechanism from true roan.

 The original definition of "rabicano" referred to the presence of white hairs in the base of the tail, a characteristic called a "skunk" or coon tail.
 The term "coon tail" is associated with white hairs in the form of striping at the tailhead.
 The sides of the tail at the tailhead may have much white hair.
 Extensively marked rabicanos sometimes exhibit striations in their pattern on the ribs, giving them a striped appearance.